Families of relatively exact Lagrangians, free loop spaces and generalised homology: Monodromy in the looped case

-from above agrees with the one induced by $F$, up to homotopy of bundle isomorphisms.
-We will recall a sketch of how Ekholm and Smith, in \cite{EkholmIvan}, construct their diffeomorphism from $\sQ$ to some $\sP_{l + 1}$.
+from above agrees with the one induced by the isomorphism $F$ from Lemma \ref{F}, up to homotopy of bundle isomorphisms.
+Assumption \ref{Looped Orientation Assumption} then tells us that the $R$-orientations on both sides agree.
+To carry this out we need to open up both of these isomorphisms.
+We will recall a sketch of how Ekholm and Smith, in \cite{EkholmIvan}, construct a diffeomorphism from $\sQ$ to $\sP_{l + 1}$ (where $\sP_{l + 1}$ is defined as in Section \ref{Moduli Section}).
 Fix some very large $l > 0$.
 We define $D_{\pm, l}$ to be the subset of $D_\pm$ given by

-which we view as subsets of $G_{l} = C_{l + 1}$ by translating by $\pm l$.
+which we view as subsets of $G_{l} = C_{l + 1}$ ($G_l$, $C_{l + 1}$ defined as in Section \ref{Moduli Section}) by translating by $\pm l$.
 We let $H$ be the closure of the complement in $G_l$ of the union of these two regions:

 Ekholm and Smith construct a pre-gluing embedding